apache/incubator-streampark-website/docs/user-guide/4-dockerDeployment.md

 docker-compose up -d
 ```

-Once the service is started, StreamPark can be accessed through http://localhost:10000 and also through http://localhost:8081 to access Flink.
-Accessing the StreamPark link will redirect you to the login page, where the default user and password for StreamPark are admin and streampark respectively.
+Once the service is started, Apache StreamPark can be accessed through http://localhost:10000 and also through http://localhost:8081 to access Flink.
+Accessing the Apache StreamPark link will redirect you to the login page, where the default user and password for Apache StreamPark are admin and streampark respectively.
 To learn more about the operation, please refer to the user manual for a quick start.

 ### 3. Configure flink home